 Adverse changes in the financial condition of certain third-party financial institutions may adversely affect the Authority's financial position.
-Different types of investment and contractual arrangements may create exposure for the Authority to such institutions including: (i) risk to the Authority's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; (ii) counterparty risk related to the Qualified Swap Agreements used by the Authority to hedge its interest rate risks with respect to a portion of its Outstanding Bonds; and (iii) risk of rating changes of the Authority's credit enhancers or liquidity providers which may adversely affect the interest costs on the Authority's variable rate debt or render such variable rate debt unmarketable.
+Different types of investment and contractual arrangements may create exposure for the Authority to such institutions including: (i) risk to the Authority's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; and (ii) counterparty risk related to the Qualified Swap Agreements used by the Authority to hedge its interest rate risks with respect to a portion of its Outstanding Bonds.

-Failure to Obtain Replacement Credit And/Or Liquidity Facilities and other Market Disruptions
+Failure to Pay Mandatory Purchase Price and other Market Disruptions

-The failure of the Authority to obtain replacement credit facilities and liquidity facilities with respect to one or more certain Series of its Outstanding Bonds that bear interest at a variable rate could require the Authority to refinance those Bonds at substantially higher interest rates than those reflected in this Official Statement.
-Additionally, the failure to renew or procure new letters of credit relating to certain Series of the Authority's Outstanding Bonds could result in an acceleration of the maturity of those Series of the Bonds.
-Further, as described under "DIRECT PURCHASE TRANSACTIONS" herein, in the event the Authority cannot pay the purchase price for all or a portion of its Direct Purchase Bonds on their respective mandatory tender dates or on any extraordinary mandatory purchase date, such Direct Purchase Bonds will be subject to mandatory redemption in the amounts and on the dates as described under "DIRECT PURCHASE TRANSACTIONS" herein.
-In addition, the Authority's \$225,000,000 Turnpike Revenue Bonds, Series 2013 D, consisting of \$72,350,000 Turnpike Revenue Bonds, Series 2013 D-1, \$75,025,000 Turnpike Revenue Bonds, Series 2013 D-2 and \$77,625,000 Turnpike Revenue Bonds, Series 2013 D-3, and the Authority's \$150,000,000 Turnpike Revenue Bonds, Series 2013 E, consisting of \$48,235,000 Turnpike Revenue Bonds, Series 2013 E-1, \$50,015,000 Turnpike Revenue Bonds, Series 2013 E-2 and \$51,750,000 Turnpike Revenue Bonds, Series 2013 E-3 (collectively, the "Series 2013 D/E Bonds"), each issued on May 21, 2013, are also subject to mandatory tender on the dates and under the circumstances as set forth in the Authority's Official Statement dated April 16, 2013 relating to the Series 2013 D/E Bonds (the "Series 2013 D/E Official Statement").
-In the event the Authority cannot pay the purchase price for all or a portion of its Series 2013 D/E Bonds on their respective mandatory tender dates, a Delayed Remarketing Period will commence with respect to such Series 2013 D/E Bonds on the applicable mandatory tender dates, as described in the Series 2013 D/E Official Statement, during which such Series 2013 D/E Bonds will bear interest at the Stepped Interest Rate, as described in the Series 2013 D/E Official Statement.
+As described under "DIRECT PURCHASE TRANSACTIONS" herein, in the event the Authority cannot pay the purchase price for all or a portion of its Direct Purchase Bonds on their respective mandatory tender dates or on any extraordinary mandatory purchase date, such Direct Purchase Bonds will be subject to mandatory redemption in the amounts and on the dates as described under "DIRECT PURCHASE TRANSACTIONS" herein.
+In addition, the Authority's Outstanding Series 2013 D Bonds, Series 2013 E Bonds and Series 2014 B Bonds are also subject to mandatory tender on the dates and under the circumstances as set forth in the Resolution.
+In the event the Authority cannot pay the purchase price for all or a portion of the Series 2013 D/E Bonds or the Series 2014 B Bonds on their respective mandatory tender dates, a Delayed Remarketing Period will commence with respect to such Series 2013 D/E Bonds and/or Series 2014 B Bonds on the applicable mandatory tender dates, as described in the Resolution, during which such Series 2013 D/E Bonds and/or Series 2014 B Bonds will bear interest at the Stepped Interest Rate as described in the Resolution.